awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   supported and will be ignored
 - The bucket targeted by a data mapper must be in the same region as the Amazon S3 Find and Forget deployment
-- S3 Objects encrypted with SSE-C are not supported
+- Client-side encrypted S3 Objects are supported only when a symmetric customer master key (CMK) is stored in AWS Key Management Service (AWS KMS) and encrypted using one of the [AWS supported SDKs].
 - If the bucket targeted by a data mapper belongs to an account other than the account that the Amazon S3 Find and Forget Solution is deployed in, only SSE-KMS with a customer master key (CMK) may be used for encryption